“A thrilling, true-life adventure that transports the reader to a place as foreboding, exciting, and dangerous as outer space…”

 “…combines the work of a diligent investigative reporter with that of a feature writer who loves a good sea story.” — Naval History

-SEALAB is like the underwater Right Stuff: The story of how a gutsy group of U.S. Navy divers and scientists set out to develop the marine equivalent of space stations – and forever changed man’s relationship to the sub-aquatic world.
+Sealab is the underwater Right Stuff: the true story of how a gutsy team of U.S. Navy divers and scientists set out to prove that you could build the marine equivalent of a space station—and they forever changed man’s relationship to the sea.
+Their quest would ultimately do for deep-sea diving what breaking the sound barrier had done for flight.

-While NASA was trying to put a man on the moon, the U.S. Navy launched a series of daring experiments to prove that divers could live and work from a sea-floor base.
-When the first underwater “habitat” called Sealab was tested in the early 1960s, conventional dives had strict depth limits and lasted for only minutes, not the hours, days and even weeks that the visionaries behind Sealab wanted to achieve—for military missions like recovering sunken submarines or aircraft, but also for exploration, scientific research and commercial enterprises.
+Anyone who’s read the book will recognize the history that’s deftly recounted in the film: While NASA was trying to put a man on the moon, the U.S. Navy launched a series of daring experiments to prove that divers could live and work from a sea-floor base.
+When the first underwater “habitat” called Sealab was tested in the early 1960s, conventional dives had strict depth limits and lasted for only minutes, not the hours and even days that the visionaries behind Sealab wanted to achieve—for purposes of exploration, scientific research, industry, recovering sunken submarines and aircraft.
+All of this and perhaps more would be possible, if only the harrowing physical and physiological barriers could be broken.

-Sealab never received the attention it deserved, yet the program inspired explorers like Jacques Cousteau, broke age-old depth barriers, and revolutionized deep-sea diving.
-Today divers working in the offshore oil industry and Navy divers engaged in classified missions rely on methods pioneered during Sealab.
-So do scientists and others who have spent days at a time as “aquanauts” at the undersea research base the U.S.still maintains.
+Sealab never received the attention it deserved, yet the program inspired explorers like Jacques Cousteau, broke age-old depth barriers, and revolutionized deep-sea diving by demonstrating that living on the seabed was not science fiction.
+Today divers on commercial oil rigs and Navy divers engaged in classified missions rely on methods pioneered during Sealab.

-Sealab is a true story of heroism and discovery: men unafraid to test the limits of physical endurance to conquer a hostile undersea frontier.
+Sealab: America’s Forgotten Quest to Live and Work on the Ocean Floor is a genuine story of heroism and discovery: men unafraid to test the limits of physical endurance to conquer a hostile undersea frontier.
 It is also a story of frustration and a government unwilling to invest in exploring “inner space” with anything like the money and resources poured into outer space.